Officeinternal/Advanced-AD-Administration-GP-Management/README.md

 <img width="1106" height="621" alt="Screenshot 2026-07-30 201928" src="https://github.com/user-attachments/assets/15863029-60d2-4be0-af6d-f2a7c3a5a27d" />

 Running gpresult /r showed that the workstation was receiving domain GPOs.
 Since this was my first time, I think I got really mixed up here.
-Seeing all the different groups had me convinced that something deeper was wrong when I was only expecting the groups I had setup in the DC.
+Seeing the mixture of local and domain groups the client was a member of had me convinced that something deeper was wrong when I was only expecting the only the domain groups I had setup in the DC.

 <img width="928" height="692" alt="Screenshot 2026-07-30 212228" src="https://github.com/user-attachments/assets/d06b0a6b-45bd-4c60-8816-bc92a597d6d1" />

 This led me down a path of non-stop troubleshooting.
 I was double-checking Users, Groups, GPO placement, even going into my dns and ip configs to test if there was a mistake I had made.
+I've been told that a lot of issues a DC faces comes down to dns configuration, which is why I gravitate toward that as a solution when things go awry.

 <img width="2375" height="1023" alt="Screenshot 2026-08-03 130038" src="https://github.com/user-attachments/assets/68ea1c28-c678-495a-a2b9-3a4371b88013" />